htwangtw/mindwanderinglabYork/README.md

-# mindwanderinglabYork
-Scripts for analysis, experiment etc. in the lab.
+# Mind Wandering Lab @ University of York
 Maintaied by Haoting Wang
+Last update: 02.08.2016

+Scripts for analysis, experiment, visualisation I used for lab related works and my PhD.

-Currently there are three folders:
+Currently, there are three folders:

  - Project_SCCA:
     Analysis and visualisation scripts of the sparse cannonical correlation analysis project.